Istedgade: Transport

 The first part of the street is served by Copenhagen Central Station.
 The far end of the street is served by Enghave Plads metro station.
-Movia bus line 23 runs through the street on its ways from Valby station to Klampenborg station.
+Movia bus line 23 runs through the street on its ways from Valby railway station to Klampenborg railway station.

 In popular culture

 Over the years, Istedgade has housed many of Denmark's actors, artists and writers.
 It was referred to by Liva Weel, Tom Kristensen and Emil Bønnelycke.
 The love for Istedgade is still to be found in today's celebrities' work; Dan Turèll's "Charlie Parker i Istedgade" and Natasja Saad's "Gi’ mig Danmark tilbage" (Give me Denmark Back).
 Istedgade's intense environment was the overriding source of inspiration for crime writer Sara Blædel's critically acclaimed 2008 novel Aldrig mere fri (Never More Free).

 The protagonist, Ole Jastrau, in Tom Kristensen's 1930 novel Hærværk (Heritage), lives on Istedgade.
 On the way down after lunch, the following exchange about the advantage of Istedgade falls between Jastrau and the poet Steffensen :